Quite the Pickle: What is the Difference Between Pickled Foods and Fermented Foods?

 Health Benefits of Pickled Foods

 The good news about pickled foods is that they are super tasty.
 The better news is that they are good for you.
 Their electrolyte content helps to fight off muscle cramps after exercise.
-This makes them a great alternative to a sugary sports drink.
-They also help to improve digestive health.
-Pickled foods may even help to hold off sugar cravings.
-The next time you are craving something sweet, try a pickle instead.

 Pickling Pros

 There are many advantages to pickling.
-It is a great way to preserve foods which is good news if you ever experience a bumper crop of cucumbers in your garden.
+It is a great way to preserve food which is good news if you ever experience a bumper crop of cucumbers in your garden.
 It prevents foods from spoiling while adding beneficial bacteria to your diet.

 Pickle Cons